RITMO MEANS RHYTHM IN SPANISH

 What’s happening with Yves Francois now?

-YVES FRANCOIS ET SON JAZZ
+YVES FRANCOIS JAZZ

 As Yves expanded his musical knowledge, he became fascinated with the different rhythms and instruments that built the foundation for the jazz music we know today.
 He began to explore World Music and put together a large performance and dance band celebrating different world cultures.
 Rocambu Jazz is known for its Retro Afro-Caribbean Grooves, such as Congas, High Life, Rumbas, Soukous, and New Orleans Jazz.